 In order to help you figure which new restaurants are actually worth going to, we created the Hit List, our guide to recently opened LA restaurants that are actually worth your time and energy.
 That’s right, we actually get off our asses and go try these places - just because a place is new and has pretty pictures, does not mean you should be spending your money there.

 And now, we’re doing the same for bars.
-LA doesn’t have a strong reputation for cranking out good, new bars at a consistent pace, so unfortunately, we scoured the city drinking at some pretty lousy ones.
+LA isn't especially skilled at cranking out good new bars at a consistent pace, so we admittedly ended up drinking at some pretty lousy ones.
 But we also found some great ones.
-From rooftop patios in Hollywood to outdoor Airstream bars in the Arts District, here are the 11 best bars you need to be drinking at in LA.
+From rooftop patios in Hollywood to outdoor Airstream bars in the Arts District, here are the 13 new bars where you should be drinking in LA.

 If all bars could be more like Resident, the world would be a better place.
 That might be high praise for this new Arts District bar, but it doesn’t take long to understand all the things this place gets right.
 For one, it’s almost entirely outdoors.
 Second, the outside bar exists in an Airstream and the cocktails and beer list are fantastic.
 Third and most importantly, you simply want to hang out here.
 The atmosphere is fun and laid back, and there are even water misters for all your day-drinking needs.